middletemplelibrary/A-Gentlemans-Library/README.md

 The book and map were printed by John Millan, a bookseller who worked in Charing Cross.

 <param ve-image
-      label="Image of map printed by John Millan in <cite>Campaigns of King William and Queen Anne; from 1689, to 1712 : also, a new system of military discipline, for a battalion of foot and action; with the most essential exercise of the cavalry : adorn'd with a map of the seat of war, and a plan to the exercise</cite> 1745 / by Richard Kane" url="https://github.com/user-attachments/assets/c7d724b7-5ead-43dd-8665-be4b5ab6bc19">
+      label="Image of map printed by John Millan in 'Campaigns of King William and Queen Anne; from 1689, to 1712 : also, a new system of military discipline, for a battalion of foot and action; with the most essential exercise of the cavalry : adorn'd with a map of the seat of war, and a plan to the exercise 1745' by Richard Kane" url="https://github.com/user-attachments/assets/c7d724b7-5ead-43dd-8665-be4b5ab6bc19">

 ## 16. Travel Literature
 From the second half of the fifteen century major voyages to Africa, America and Asia led to the expansion of geographical knowledge in Europe.
 Sixteenth century travel books such as these by André Thevet constituted the origins of the science of ethnology.
 They also provided a number of European countries with what they believed was justification for colonialism.
 <br><br>
 <param ve-image
-      label="Depiction of Sea Hunt from Book One of La Cosmographie Universelle (1575)." url="https://github.com/user-attachments/assets/4c70ed10-7330-4b7e-b0ea-a1e969202e15">
+      label="Depiction of Sea Hunt from Book One of 'La Cosmographie Universelle' (1575)." url="https://github.com/user-attachments/assets/4c70ed10-7330-4b7e-b0ea-a1e969202e15">

-## 17. Andre Thevet (1502-1590), La Cosmographie Universelle (1575) From the collection of Robert Ashley (1565-1641)
+## 17. Andre Thevet (1502-1590), <cite>La Cosmographie Universelle</cite> (1575) From the collection of Robert Ashley (1565-1641)
-<cite>La Cosmographie Universelle</cite>'s two volumes contain over one thousand pages divided into twenty-three books.
+<cite>La Cosmographie Universelle</cite>’s two volumes contain over one thousand pages divided into twenty-three books.
 The work is divided into four sections which correspond to the four continents.
 As well as maps and depictions of the indigenous people and architectural wonders, the illustrations also include depictions of exotic animals and plants.
 <br><br>
 The artwork on display (page 941) is of a “haut”.
 It has been identified with a species of three-toed sloths such as Bradypus variegatus which are found in the forests of Central and South America (See the image below).
 This woodcut is from chapter thirteen of book twenty-one.
 <param ve-image